SNEWS2/sntools/doc/paper.md

 # Acknowledgements
 We want to thank members of the Hyper-Kamiokande software, astrophysics and DAQ working groups for valuable discussions.
-We also want to thank Yan-Jie Schnellbach for advice on implementing the WATCHMAN detector and Gabriel Orebi Gann and Michael Wurm for advice on implementing the THEIA detector.
+We also want to thank Gabriel Orebi Gann and Michael Wurm for advice on implementing the THEIA detector.